ZahraReyhanian/8puzzle/README.md

 # 8puzzle
 An AI Project

-Java implementation of the 8 puzzle problem using BFS , IDS and Bidirectional Search
+Java implementation of the 8 puzzle problem using BFS , IDS , Bidirectional , A* Search